moth1995/pes_stats_paste_addon/README.md

 ## 🩹 Troubleshooting

-> If by any chance you're not able to use this extension or something is not working properly, please press F12 make a screen shot and open an issue, or report it on evoweb
+> If by any chance you're not able to use this extension or something is not working properly, please press F12 make a screenshot and open an issue, or report it on evoweb

 ---